 Download free software to prevent viruses

 Do not fall for phishing scams.
 They can be very clever and many people cannot tell the difference.
-Multiple government agencies and businesses have been phished recently and it has cost them hundreds of thousands of dollars.

 Google is a powerful search engine, but many people don’t know some of the advanced ways it can be used.
 Try to answer these questions: